 Almost ALL Excel users wish at some point or the other felt the need of some magic to "Unprotect Excel Sheet" password so that they can see the formula and make changes.

-* Please note that this is the worksheet password and not the workbook password *
+Please note that this hack is to unprotect the worksheet password and not the workbook password *

-They take the help of Google.
-They are redirected to 100's of sites who ask you to download some software.
+A lot of us take the help of Google.
+You are redirected to 100's of sites who ask you to download some software.

 1) Some of those software apps will display only first 2 or 3 characters of the Excel password (trial version).